gatsbyjs/gatsby/docs/blog/2019-08-13-creating-a-purpose-driven-media-platform/index.md

 canonicalLink: https://clearleft.com/casestudies/change-incorporated
 ---

-Change Incorporated is a new, purpose-driven media company owned by VICE.
+[Change Incorporated](https://uk.changeincorporated.com/) is a new, purpose-driven media company owned by [VICE](https://www.vice.com).
 The new channel aims to create measurable social change from the inside out for some of the biggest social issues affecting VICE's audience.

-The team needed a minimum viable product within a very aggressive time frame.
+The Change Incorporated team needed a minimum viable product within a very aggressive time frame.
 It was a tough challenge, one that would ultimately result in a fully-functioning publishing platform and a fully articulated design vision.

 ![Team of three working through the visual design for change incorporated](change-inc-visual.jpg)